oetzilabs/oezguerisbert.com/packages/app/src/content/project/oetzi-dev.md

 status: 'published'
 ---

-On `oetzi.dev` I'm hosting my project ideas, prototypes and several small sized projects.
+Welcome to `oetzi.dev`, where I share my latest project ideas, prototypes, and experimental projects.
+This site is a place for innovation, where I develop and validate concepts to see what could turn into something impactful.

-I have a lot of ideas for new projects, many of them need to be validated first on paper, if it allows me to put effort into it.
+I have a variety of ideas, each of which begins as a rough concept that I refine and explore.
+Some projects take off immediately, while others undergo rounds of validation and iteration on paper before I commit fully.

-I will update this page if I can share some of those prototypes and projects.
-Currently the projects are all in development.
+I'll be updating this page as my prototypes and projects take shape and become shareable.
+For now, each project is still in active development, so stay tuned for what's next.